discretize/discretize-gear-optimizer/docs/Contributing/Readme.md

 Note that this builds in development mode, with verbose error messages but reduced performance.
 To build the site in production mode to test actual performance, you can run `yarn build` and then `yarn serve`, or shortcut both steps using `yarn buildserve`.

+To test changes to builds quickly in production mode, you can run `yarn build --watch` in one terminal window and `yarn serve` in another.

+To test the Cloudflare functions used to shorten shared state links, use `yarn cfdev` in place of `yarn dev` or `yarn cfserve` in place of `yarn serve`.
+This will use Cloudflare's Wrangler CLI to simulate the real server using a proxy.
+The data generated in this local environment is stored in `.mf/kv/SHORT_LINKS/`.

 For more options, run `npx vite --help`.

 ### UI Components